 Regular readers will know that interviews and guest posts are much more interesting than hearing me waffle – even when I disagree with what they say.
 Natalie is a Gender Justice Specialist, and her new book [which you can preorder!]
-‘Out of Control‘ is out from SPCK in March 2019.
+‘Out of Control‘ was published by SPCK in March 2019.
 Back in my pre-.com/.co.uk days she wrote a really wise guest post ‘Jesus the Feminist‘ for me.
 She was gracious enough to agree to answering a few questions about her new book…

 Hey Natalie, thanks for agreeing to do an interview – could you introduce yourself and your passions?

 Hello!
 Thank you for having me.
 By way of introduction, my name is Natalie Collins and I am A Gender Justice Specialist, which is basically a title that distils what I do into a few words.